bsoyka/policy/privacy-policy.md

   platforms to identify you.
 - I use your email address to communicate with you, if you've given me permission to do so.
+- I use your comments on my sites to learn how I can improve my content and services.
 - I use your full name, email address, and information you send to me via email to respond to requests for support or other questions.
 - I use your usage data to identify how my sites are being used and to improve